electron/website/blog/tech-talk-wayland.md

 ![Screenshot of an Electron app running in X11 compatibility mode (XWayland) in a Wayland session on Ubuntu](/assets/img/blog/tech-talk-wayland/xwayland.png)

-But running apps through a compatibility layer is not the same as running them directly on Wayland.
+Running apps through a compatibility layer is not the same as running them directly on Wayland.
 On Wayland, there’s less sitting between your app and the compositor, so there's lower overhead and much stronger isolation between applications.
 Modern Wayland compositors also let apps take advantage of newer platform and display features like variable refresh rates, HiDPI and fractional scaling, and HDR.

 ![Screenshot of an Electron app running natively on Wayland, demonstrating support for wide gamut color and HDR](/assets/img/blog/tech-talk-wayland/hdr.png)